The Measurement Import and Configuration Wizards

 Specifying the Configuration Name

 Choose a name for the configuration here.
 There must not be any other configurations with the same name.
-Choose a name that's short, yet descriptive enough so you'll remember what it is.
+Choose a short, descriptive name.

 Specifying Whether to Use RBJ or Legacy Q Definition for PEQs